 There is also a button Channels Settings, to compare the settings from reference files and the readback values of settings from hardware.
 Only items with differences greater than some percentage (limits are shown in the panel) are displayed.
+Aliases inconsistencies are also checked.

 From the "HW" buttons, it is possible to access panels with a description of the hardware monitored by each manager.
-For some of the managers of HV and LV, it is possible to know the state of communication of the equipment with the PVSS project, which is shown as a color (GREEN means the communication is OK; RED or PURPLE means the communication with the equipment has been lost or that the values received cannot be trusted).
+For some of the managers of HV and LV, it is possible to know the state of communication of the equipment with the WinCC OA project, which is shown as a color (GREEN means the communication is OK; RED or PURPLE means the communication with the equipment has been lost or that the values received cannot be trusted).